 Moreover, there is no master list of who is alive and who is dead.
 The Social Security Administration has the closest thing to such a list—a file on its income beneficiaries (those receiving retirement or disability income from Social Security) to record those who are alive and who have deceased, so as to avoid making payments that are not legitimate—but this does not cover everyone.
 Millions of people, in fact, are not covered by Social Security (federal employees, state employees in four states, railroad employees, etc.), and therefore would not appear on this list.

-3. The life insurance company might not be able to find the policy’s beneficiaries (legitimate claimants).
+3. The life insurance company is unable to locate the policy’s beneficiaries

 The other problem is that, even if the company knows who it is looking for, it may be very difficult to track down a beneficiary, especially as it may be many years, or even decades, since the policy was taken out.
 Keep in mind that, for privacy reasons, until the death occurs, the life insurer cannot even respond to a beneficiary’s inquiry as to whether they are a beneficiary or not.

-4. Beneficiaries might not know that a life insurance policy exists under which they are beneficiaries.
+4. Beneficiaries don't know that a life insurance policy exists under which they are beneficiaries

 It may come as a surprise, but sometimes beneficiaries do not know that they are covered by the insured’s individual or group life insurance policy.
 The insured may have a variety of reasons for keeping this information secret from the beneficiaries, but an unfortunate consequence is that the benefits could end up unclaimed because no one actually realized that they could make a claim.
-It is wise to tell the beneficiaries of your life insurance (both individual policies and group coverages) that when you die they will be entitled to death benefits.
-Also provide them with the name and home city and state of the life insurance company and the policy number.
+I

-5. The original life insurance company no longer exists (it might have merged, changed its name, moved to another state) and cannot be located by the insured, owner or beneficiaries.
+5. The original life insurance company no longer exists or cannot be located